EdinburghTravel Guide

 You'll need a strong stomach when visiting the Surgeons' Hall Museums.
 Charting the city's remarkable relationship with the development of modern medicine, discover information on theatre practices of yesteryear and a host of bottled curiosities in the Wohl Pathology Museum.
 It's also where you'll find a book said to be made from the skin of 18th century body snatcher, William Burke.

-This was once the queen's favourite way to vacation – it's rumoured she cried when the Royal Yacht Britannia was decommissioned.
+This was once the queen's favourite way to holiday – it's rumoured she cried when the Royal Yacht Britannia was decommissioned.
 Take an audio guided tour around the ship and you'll see why.
 Considering it was built for royalty, it has a very homely, down-to-earth feel.
 See how the Windsors lived when on board, then go below deck and explore the quarters and the engine room.

 The Edinburgh Tattoo is an annual Royal Military event held under the watchful eye of Edinburgh Castle and thousands of spectators.
 The Tattoo celebrates Commonwealth and international music, entertainment, and military ceremony.
 There's a different theme to the performances each year, so no two Tattoos are ever the same.
 A seat to this show will allow you to see Highland dancing, military bands (including bagpipes), and acts from international entertainers.